civican/legisinfo/44-1/bills/C-19/bill_text.md

   **(3)** Subsection 160.1(2) of the Act is replaced by the following:

-    **(2)** **Subsections** (1.1) **and (1.2) do** not limit a person's liability under any other provision of this Act.
+    **(2)** Subsections (1.1) and (1.2) do not limit a person's liability under any other provision of this Act.

   **(4)** Subsection 160.1(3) of the Act is replaced by the following:

-    **(3)** The Minister may at any time assess a taxpayer in respect of any amount payable by the taxpayer because of **any of subsections** (1) **to (1.2)** or for which the taxpayer is liable because of subsection (2.1) or (2.2), and the provisions of this Division (including, for greater certainty, the provisions in respect of interest payable) apply, with any modifications that the circumstances require, in respect of an assessment made under this section, as though it were made under section 152 in respect of taxes payable under this Part, except that no interest is payable on an amount assessed in respect of an excess referred to in subsection (1) that can reasonably be considered to arise as a consequence of the operation of section 122.5, 122.61 **or 122.8**.
+    **(3)** The Minister may at any time assess a taxpayer in respect of any amount payable by the taxpayer because of any of subsections (1) to (1.2) or for which the taxpayer is liable because of subsection (2.1) or (2.2), and the provisions of this Division (including, for greater certainty, the provisions in respect of interest payable) apply, with any modifications that the circumstances require, in respect of an assessment made under this section, as though it were made under section 152 in respect of taxes payable under this Part, except that no interest is payable on an amount assessed in respect of an excess referred to in subsection (1) that can reasonably be considered to arise as a consequence of the operation of section 122.5, 122.61 or 122.8.

   **(5)** Subsections (1) to (4) apply to payments made after June 2022 in respect of the 2021 and subsequent taxation years.